Steven Kwan Player Props: Guardians vs. Rangers

 Steven Kwan At The Plate

-- Kwan is hitting .263 with 21 doubles, two triples, two home runs and 39 walks.
+- Kwan is batting .262 with 21 doubles, two triples, two home runs and 40 walks.

-- In 88 games played this year, he has hit a homer in just two of them.
+- In 89 games played this season, he has homered in only two of them.

-- Kwan has driven in a run in 18 games this year (20.5%), including five games with more than one RBI (5.7%).
-He has also driven in three or more of his team's runs in two contests.
+- Kwan has an RBI in 18 of 89 games this season, with multiple RBI in five of them.
+He has also driven home three or more of his team's runs in two contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.